danielnottingham/danielnottingham/README.md

 ### Hi there 👋, I'm Daniel Nottingham.

 - I like to find different approaches to solve a problem and choose the best one according to the needs.
-I am currently interested in learning more about test-driven development.

 👨🏻‍💻 About Me
 - :brazil: Brazilian, Single, 29 years old.